mlojek/cma_neuroevolution/README.md

 # CMA-ES Neuroevolution
 This project probes the possibility and feasibility of training neural networks with CMA-ES algorithm.

 Artificial neural networks play a crucial role in modern machine learning.
-These deep learning are mostly trained using gradient methods, e.g. SGD and ADAM.
+These deep learning models are mostly trained using gradient methods, e.g. SGD and ADAM.
 These methods however, are not the only ways of finding optimal parameter values.
-Neural networks can be trained using genetic algorithms.
-Such process is called neuroevolution.
-This project explores the viablity of using CMA-ES algorithm to optimize neural networks.
+Neural networks can be trained using genetic algorithms - such process is called neuroevolution.
+This project explores the viablity of using CMA-ES algorithm to optimize simple neural networks.
 CMA-ES is the state-of-the-art black-box optimization which optimizes a function by randomly sampling the search space with a multivariate normal distribution.

-## Experiments outline
-For simplicity's sake, the optimized neural network is a multi-layer perceptron classifier for iris and MNIST datasets.
-A few strategies are compared:
-- Gradient-based:
-    - Adam optimizer
-    - Stochastic Gradient Descent
-- CMA-based:
-    - Whole-model CMA-ES
-    - Layerwise CMA-ES

-To compare the results, a few metrics are used:
-- final loss and accuracy on test set
-- Training time in seconds and the number of function evaluations (+gradient calculations).

-The models are trained until the loss on validation set is at it's minimum.

 ## Installation
 For this project, python 3.13 is recommended.
 To install dependencies run: